Karan9927/E-commerce/README.md

 - This project was bootstrapped with Create React App.
 - Special thanks to GSAP, React Router, and Redux for their valuable contributions to this project.
+## Note: Project Status

+This project is currently in a development phase, and certain features, including responsiveness, may still be a work in progress.
+While efforts have been made to ensure functionality across different devices and screen sizes, there may be areas that require further optimization.

+Your feedback and contributions are highly appreciated as we continue to improve and enhance the project.
+Feel free to report any issues or suggest improvements through GitHub issues or pull requests.

+Thank you for your understanding and support!